bfreskura/kindle_note_parser/README.md

 It's a small script written in Python which exports highlights, bookmarks and notes from the given book file to the desired output format.

-Every note, highlight and bookmark is saved locally to your Kindle device in a file named *My Clippings.txt*, or something similar.
+Every note, highlight, and a bookmark are saved locally to your Kindle device in a file named *My Clippings.txt*, or something similar.
 That file has a specific format which enables easy parsing of desired data.
-Script will take this file, parse it, and output data in one of the supported output formats.
+The Script will take this file, parse it, and output data in one of the supported output formats.

 *My Clippings.txt* looks something likes this: